-A spanning tree of a connected undirected graph is a subgraph that includes all vertices and is a tree (connected, acyclic).
-A graph with V vertices has a spanning tree with exactly V-1 edges.
+A spanning tree of a connected, undirected graph is a subgraph that includes all vertices and is still a tree.
+Since a tree is connected and acyclic, a spanning tree must connect all vertices using exactly V-1 edges.

 import java.util.*;